Buckingham Palace

 |

-Changing Guards
+Changing the Guards

-Are you interested in the change of guards.
-It starts at 11:30 and lasts approx 45 minutes.
 Be there in time if you want to see the change.

 Getting there via Subway